Oladipupoak/Oladipupoak/README.md

 ## I'm a Front-end engineer, web developer and product designer!

-- 🌱 I’m currently learning Data Structures and algorithms.
+- 🌱 I’m currently learning the scrimba frontend career path.
 - 👯 I’m currently working on CareerWise and a few other projects
 - 😊 I’m looking for help with open source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer, Front-end Engineer and Web Developer (Intern or Junior level).